dtest11/dtest11.github.io/src/message_queue/nats.storage.md

 					continue
 				}
 			}
-			// We have the msg here.
+			// We have the message_queue here.
 			return subj, hdr, msg, seq, dc, ts, nil
 		}
 		// We got an error here.
 If this is an EOF we will return, otherwise